KrasimirArsov/library-excersise/README.md

 - **Endpoint**: `DELETE /books/{id}`
 - **Description**: Delete a book by its ID.
 - **Response**:
-    - `204 No Content` if the deletion is successful.
+    - `200 OK` if the deletion is successful.
     - `404 Not Found` if the book does not exist.

 ---